overington/overington.github.io/cv.md

 In my role, I am responsible for researching and implementing both novel and existing machine learning techniques for virtual production and live events.
 This involves developing and maintaining software specifically designed for moving-image based purposes.
 I collaborate closely with cross-functional teams to ensure the successful delivery of projects.

-#### Live Production - Omega, *Race of Champions* (Omega Pavilion, Parc de Bercy, Paris Olympics, 2024):
+__Live Production - Omega, *Race of Champions*__ (Omega Pavilion, Parc de Bercy, Paris Olympics, 2024):
-- Live audience interactive experience to be captured and rendered in near real-time
-- Software stack: Python, OpenCV, PyTorch, Linux, systemd
+Brand campaign featuring live audience interaction with ML segmentation and matting from multi-angle video capture, racing stats overlay, and composite next to a 3D virtual athlete (meta human), rendered in near real-time.
-- Developed pipeline with two simultanious linux worker nodes:
+- I Developed a pipeline with two simultaneous Linux worker nodes:
   - ML segmentation/matting of Human participant from multi-camera feeds
   - Video composite of rotoscoped participant onto self selected pre-render 3d virtual athlete (meta human), with race stats overlay
   - Near real-time processing: tasks were added to a queue and delivered within 5-10 minutes of audience participation
+  - Software stack: Python, OpenCV, PyTorch, Linux, systemd
+- Featured on Omega's social media and website
+- Audience count: 500+ per day, for duration of Olympics and Paralympics 2024
 - Athletes: Noah Lyles, Shericka Jackson, Hannah Conckcroft, Marcel Hug
-- Audience: 500+ per day, for duration of Olympics and Paralympics 2024
-- Featured on Omega's social media and website

 {% endcapture %}